Toric invariance of vertically parametrized systems: Introduction

 \section{Introduction}

-Toric varieties are central objects in combinatorial algebraic geometry, and appear naturally in many applications, including equation solving \cite{sottile:book,Telen2022}, statistics \cite{GeigerMeekSturmfels2006}, phylogenetics \cite{SturmfelsSullivant2005}, and chemical reaction network theory \cite{Craciun2009toric}.
-Much is known about the geometry of toric varieties (see, e.g., \cite{Cox2011toric} for an overview), but effectively deciding whether a given variety is toric from an implicit description remains a hard problem, that has recently been approached from the point of view of, e.g., symbolic computation \cite{Grigoriev2020toricity} and Lie theory \cite{maraj2023symmetry,kahle2024efficiently}.
+Toric varieties are central objects in algebraic geometry, and appear naturally in many applications, including polynomial system solving \cite{sottile:book,Telen2022}, statistics \cite{GeigerMeekSturmfels2006}, phylogenetics \cite{SturmfelsSullivant2005}, and chemical reaction network theory \cite{Craciun2009toric}.
+Much is known about the geometry of toric varieties \cite{Cox2011toric}, but effectively deciding whether a given variety is toric from an implicit description remains a hard problem, which has recently been approached from the point of view of, e.g., symbolic computation \cite{Grigoriev2020toricity} and Lie theory \cite{MarajPal2026,KahleVill2025}.